Perhaps a bird’s stunningly colored feathers or the way some birds shriek and engage in antics are what people find so endearing.

 A parrot will do well on some of the excellent commercially manufactured parrot foods there are today.

-Fresh, washed fruits and vegetables that you feed your parrot should be cut into pieces in keeping with the size of your bird.
+You should cut the fresh, washed fruits and vegetables into pieces in keeping with the size of your bird.

 Birds are lovely creatures, full of the joys of living.
 Their digestive systems are uncomplicated too – efficiently simple.